 Unfortunately, a place like this needs no introduction.
-What was a torture camp decades ago is now a historical museum that seeks to explain the mistakes of the past to new generations and to prevent the memory of the victims from being lost.
+What decades ago was a torture camp is today a historical museum that seeks to explain to new generations the errors of the past, preventing the memory of the victims from being lost.

 When we talk about Auschwitz we refer to not one but three different camps: an administrative centre (Auschwitz I), an extermination camp (Auschwitz-Birkenau) and a labour camp (Auschwitz III).
-They are about an hour and a quarter from Krakow and there are different options for visiting them.
-I've analysed them all for you to make it easier to choose the one that's right for you.
+They are about an hour and a quarter from Kraków and there are different excursions to visit them from Kraków.

 All inclusive at the best price

 This is the most complete option you will find if you want to visit the Auschwitz-Birkenau Concentration Camps accompanied by an expert guide.
 It also includes return transport from Krakow at the best price I have found on the internet.

-The three concentration camps at Auschwitz Birkenau are part of a very large complex, full of historical details that are well worth a visit.
-Visiting Auschwitz is something you will probably do only once in your life and having an expert guide is essential for me: they will give you the most relevant details of this harsh moment in history, but they will also help you understand what life was like in the concentration camps, how the hard work took place there and, above all, you will listen to everything with the utmost respect.
+Visiting Auschwitz is something you will probably do only once in your life and having an expert guide is essential: he or she will give you the most relevant details of this harsh moment in history, but also help you understand what life was like in the concentration camps, how the hard work took place there and, above all, you will listen to everything with the utmost respect.

 With this option of excursion to Auschwitz from Krakow, transport to and from the camp is also included so that you don't have to worry about anything and the guide will give you the tour in English, which is essential to understand all the details.
-Early risers can choose to take the tour at 6.30am and then have more time during the day to explore Krakow.
-There is also the option of doing the tour at 9am.
+Early risers can choose to do the tour at 6.30am and then have more time during the day to explore Krakow.
+There is also the option of doing it at 9 am.

 Recommended if... you want to visit Auschwitz with a specialised guide to get the most out of the experience.